⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Netflix

-A global leader in subscription streaming services, known for its extensive library of original and licensed content across various genres.
+A leading pure-play global streaming service known for its vast library of original and licensed content across various genres.

 Warner Bros.
 Discovery